Meyer Lemon Mug Cake – Low Carb & Gluten Free

 I’m bringing you all something a little different today!
 Carolyn from All Day I Dream About Food is here to share a gluten-free goodie.
 When I was asking for guest posts, Carolyn asked if I was okay with a low-carb recipe.
 I said yes!
 I love providing my readers with new ideas and recipes that they don’t usually see here.
-So whether you’re looking to change your lifestyle, planning to cook for someone else, or just wanting to try something new, I think this easy Mug Cake is the perfect place to start!
+So whether you’re looking to change your lifestyle, planning to cook for someone else, or just wanting to try something new, I think this easy Meyer Lemon Mug Cake is the perfect place to start!

 Hello, lovely Rachel Cooks fans.
 I have to confess, I wonder what you think, coming to Rachel’s blog and seeing a low carb, gluten-free recipe with a few odd-sounding ingredients.
 I always wonder, when someone asks me to guest post for them, what their readers will think of my recipes.
 Will they think Rachel is crazy for inviting me?
 Like, who is this chick and why does she think I want to even look at a low carb, gluten-free dessert recipe?
 Where are the yummy regular recipes for us normal readers!??!

 See, here’s the deal.
 I like to say that I didn’t choose the low carb lifestyle, it chose me.
 In the form of pre-diabetes, a somewhat shocking diagnosis for a petite, fit and healthy woman.
 Whatever, no use crying over the proverbial spilled milk.
 Although I did for bit.
 I did cry, because as a die-hard baker, I thought my baking days were over.
 The more research I did, the more I became convinced that I had to go low carb for my health and I thought that relegated me to bacon and eggs and lots of salad for the rest of my life.
 I love bacon and eggs and salad, but I also love cake and cookies and muffins and scones, like this lemon mug cake.

 I love food in general, and my blog is aptly named All Day I Dream About Food.
 Because I really do dream about it all day, and sometimes I dream about it at night too.
 Food rocks.
 Food makes the world go round.
 Food is community, heritage, love, family, friends, creativity and history, all bound up together in one little bite.
 Do I put a lot of expectations on my food?
 You bet I do!